 I’ve had big dreams as far back as I can remember.
 They have been many and various, but one dream I’ve wanted for most of my life is the wish to escape the hell inside of me as a result of repeated abuse by certain people.

-I also have panic disorder which goes hand in hand with PTSD
+I also have lived with a panic disorder which can go hand in hand with PTSD

-If I do not take medication, these disorders will interfere with my daily life, yet I do not let this stop me from pursuing my dreams.
+If I did not take medication, these disorders from all that I went through both before and right after Hurricane Katrina would have interfered with getting on with my life, yet I did not let this stop me from pursuing my dreams.

 I’ve spent a greater part of my life walking around waiting for the other shoe to drop.

-My brain has been programmed to operate with the” fight-or-flight” response.
-It’s scary and exhausting.
-Each day when I open my eyes, I thank God for people and things that are catalysts for my well being- my resilience, my therapist, beautiful food, cooking, and music.
+My brain became been programmed to operate with the” fight-or-flight” response.
+It was scary and exhausting.
+Now, each day when I open my eyes, I thank God for people and things that are catalysts for my well being- -my resilience from surviving the aftermath of Hurricane Katrina, my therapist, beautiful food, cooking, and music.

 I now understand that all these things were also dreams that saved me.
 To this day, something as simple as cooking a pancake and watching the bubbles dance puts me serenely and completely in the present moment.
 These things started as “survival techniques” but they eventually helped me thrive.